TimothyKBook/project-ethel/README.md

 * `use_email`: Whether or not to use emailer.
 Right now, I don't think the email utility I'm using works on AWS.
 * `phase`:  The initial phase to start in.

+# Bonus
+I also have the Python/shell script named `query` to quickly query your balance in between log outputs.
+This script requires one non-case-sensitive argument: the currency abbreviation.
+Example: Simply type `./query eth`.

 # TODOs

 * Read a finance book and maybe learn how to trade more.